r00tmebaby/LinkedIn-Downloader/Python Source Code/Version 0.16.5/README.md

-# LinkedIn-Downloader v 1.16.3
+# LinkedIn-Downloader v 1.16.5
 <br>
-- Fixed videos downloading<br>
-- Subtitles still not working
+An attempt for fixing the new layout issue.